e-lipman/ModularBayesUSHouse/README.md

 - Scripts in this folder run individual analyses.
 These scripts do not need to be modified when changing the hyperparameters as hyperparameters are passed from the top level scrip

-`figures_bridging_fraction`: Makes Figure 10 (bridging frequency)
+`figures_bridging_fraction.R`: Makes Figure 10 (bridging frequency)

-`figures_selected_models`: Makes all other figures.
+`figures_selected_models.R`: Makes all other figures.
 This script is run twice: once for the main analysis (sens=0) to produce Figures 3-7 and once for the sensitivity analysis (sens=1) to produce Figures 8-9.